intel/llvm/scripts/core/EXP-USM-P2P.rst

 Motivation
 --------------------------------------------------------------------------------
-Several important projects that programming models such as SYCL or OpenMP aim to support use fine-grained peer to peer memory access controls.
+Programming models like SYCL or OpenMP aim to support several important projects that utilise fine-grained peer-to-peer memory access controls.
 This experimental extension to the Unified-Runtime API aims to provide a portable interface that can call appropriate driver functions to query and control peer memory access within different adapters such as CUDA, HIP and